harshit0075/NetPuppy/README.md

 Open a pull request.
 Please ensure that your pull request adheres to the code standards of the project and includes relevant details about the changes made.

+Deployment
+This project is deployed and can be accessed at the following link: https://verdant-cheesecake-cc5a5c.netlify.app/

 License
 This project is licensed under the MIT License - see the LICENSE file for details.